 Our vertically integrated operations allow us to reduce development and advanced laser equipment manufacturing time, offer better prices, control quality and protect our proprietary knowhow and technology compared to other laser cleaning companies and companies with competing technologies.

-We market our products globally through our direct sales force which is located in the United States.
+We market our products globally through our direct sales force located in the United States and a few sales representatives located in Europe, Japan and South Asia.